What Are Meme Stocks?

 For this example, let’s review the rally from the low of 5,980 on 2/6/2018 to a swing high of 11,785 on 2/20/2018.

 I honestly find it hard to determine when bitcoin is going to take a turn looking at the bands.
 This chart is illustrating a 97% run over an 11-day period.

 It’s not that the bands are doing anything wrong or not working.
 Bitcoin is just illustrating the harsh reality when trading volatile cryptocurrencies that there is no room for error.

-I do not trade bitcoin, but after looking at the most recent price swing using bands a couple of things come to mind:
+I do not trade bitcoin.
+But after looking at the most recent price swing using bands, a couple of things come to mind:

 In the previous section, we talked about staying away from changing the settings.
 Well, if you think about it, your entire reasoning for changing the settings in the first place is in hopes of identifying how a security is likely to move based on its volatility.

 A much easier way of doing this is to use the Bollinger Bands width.
-In short, the BB width indicator measures the spread of the bands to the moving average to gauge the volatility of a stock.
+In short, the BB width indicator measures the spread of the bands compared to the moving average to gauge the volatility of a stock.